artyom-morozov/inventory-tracker/README.md

 For image processing in the application we are using **libvips**, because it is [up to 10x faster and consumes 1/10 the memory](https://github.com/libvips/libvips/wiki/Speed-and-memory-use) of the default ImageMagick library.

+## Aditional Features

+### Categories

+The application allows to choose between 5 existing categories to select for each item.
+The items can later be filtered by the category.

+### Search

+Search field on the top right allows to search for items using **description** and **title** fields.

 ## Running Locally
 To run locally we need to add the following to the `.env` file